krichter722/lookup/README.md

 Using Lookup you can do Java OCR tricks like recognizing any infromation from your Robot application.
 Which can be usefull for debuging or automating things.

-Lookup project designed to lookup images on screen based on NCC algorithm for automation purpose.
+Lookup project designed to lookup images in images.
+It based on NCC algorithm.
 Turns out it is good for simple OCR purpose as well.

-Detailed NCC (Normalized cross correlation) documentation can be found in 'doc' folder (math).
+Details on NCC (Normalized cross correlation) can be found in 'doc' folder (a lot of math).

 Choose 'lookup' over OpenCL if you need fast simple, pure java solution.